rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 So far, you have used broad-grained authorization rules that check whether a user is in general authenticated or not.
 If the user is not authenticated, the a dedicated authorization higher-order component redirects the user to the login page.

 In this section, you are going to apply a more fine-grained authorization mechanism.
-It will work with roles (e.g. Admin, Author) that are assigned to a user, but could also work with permissions.
-Again if the user doesn't fit a role for your authorization condition in your authorization higher-order component, the user gets redirected as well.
-Let's revisit the *src/components/Session/withAuthorization.js* higher-order component again:
+It will work with roles (e.g. Admin, Author) that are assigned to a user, but could also work with permissions (e.g. user is allowed to write an article).
+Again if the user doesn't fit a role for your authorization condition in your authorization higher-order component, the user will be redirected.
+Let's revisit the *src/components/Session/withAuthorization.js* higher-order component that we have implemented so far:

 {{< highlight javascript >}}
 import React from 'react';